Steps for the Preparation of a Bachelor's or Master's Thesis

 (identical casebound versions, adhesive if possible, all with titlepage and signed declaration - original signature, no scan or copy)

-- regarding costs for printing: spiral binding and grayscale printing on normal paper are absolutely sufficient (but please format graphics in a way that the gray shades are distinct enough to be interpreted, or print individual pages in color).
+- Note regarding costs for printing: spiral binding and grayscale printing on normal paper are absolutely sufficient (but please format graphics in a way that the gray shades are distinct enough to be interpreted, or print individual pages in color).